marklauter/pool/README.md

 ![pool logo](https://raw.githubusercontent.com/marklauter/pool/main/images/pool.png)

 # Pool
+`IPool<TPoolItem>` is an object pool that uses the lease / release pattern.
-An object pool.
-Allows for, but does not require, ready check with initialization on ready check failure.
-Common use cases include SMTP or database connections.
+It allows for, but does not require, [ready checks](##pool-item-ready-checker) with initialization on ready check failure.
+Common use cases for [ready checks](##pool-item-ready-checker) include objects that benefit from long-lived connections, like SMTP or database connections.

 ## Github Repository
 [https://github.com/marklauter/pool](https://github.com/marklauter/pool)